ScienceComputing/package/README.md

 # mean
-A test for package development
+This is a test for writing a new R package